mtotbagi/fhe_fixed_bounty/README.md

 - `FheI{X}F{Y}`: An alias for `FheFixedI<U{X+Y}, U{Y}>`, with $X, Y \geq 0$ and $X+Y \in \{4, 8, 16, 32, 64, 128\}$.
 An example is `FheI8F24`.

 ### Methods
-All arithmetic operations that are implemented on the types `FheFixedU` and `FheFixedI` are detailed below:
+All arithmetic operations that are implemented on the `FixedServerKey` are detailed below, these operations can take in either `FheFixedU` or `FheFixedI` as arguments:
 - **add/sub/mul/div:** These come in two flavors `smart` or `unchecked`, and can either assign the result to the `lhs`, or return the result.
 An example is `smart_add_assign`.
 - **eq/ne/gt/ge/lt/le:** The comparison operators also come in `smart` and `unchecked` flavors, but they always return a `BooleanBlock` as their result.
 An example is `unchecked_ne`.
 - **neg/sqrt/sqr/dbl:** These also come in the same two flavors of `smart` and `unchecked`, and they also each have an assign variant that will assign the result to the input, and a normal variant that returns the result.
 An example is `unchecked_div`.